Aging & Health A to Z

 These major steps can help you stay healthy as long as possible and stop diseases before they start.

 Click on the following topics to read more.

-Smoking is still the most preventable cause of death in the United States for both men and women.
-Quitting can increase life expectancy, lower the risk of heart disease, and improve lung function and blood circulation.
+Smoking is still the most preventable cause of death in the United States.
+Quitting can increase life expectancy, lower the risk of heart disease and cancers, and improve lung function and blood circulation.
 Make a plan for quitting with your healthcare provider.
 You will have a better chance of quitting if you:

 - Set a date for your last cigarette.
 On that date, get rid of all cigarettes and anything associated with them.

-- Join support groups for people trying to quit or get counseling, in a group, individually, or by telephone.
+- Join support groups for people trying to quit or get counseling (in a group, individually, or by telephone).